Maesglas: Facilities

 Maesglas is surrounded by several retail parks including the Harlech Retail Park, Maesglas Retail Park and 28 East Retail Park.
 Maesglas was also home to the headquarters of the Monmouthshire region's local newspaper, the South Wales Argus, until 2020.
 South-east of the railway line lies the Maesglas Industrial Estate, although this is in the Pill ward.

 Both the Maesglas estate and the nearby Gaer estate are Communities First areas of Newport, recognised as being high on the index of multiple deprivation used by the Welsh Assembly to establish the poverty of an area.
 Maesglas has benefited hugely since the beginning of the scheme.

 Maesglas has many recreational areas nearby such as Tredegar Park as well as football field in the grounds of the Maesglas Primary school.
-It is surrounded by history as Maesglas is close to Tredegar House of the famous Morgan family.
-Maesglas is said to have an ancient burial ground towards the back of the estate next to the children's playground in Maesglas Crescent.
+Of historic interest is the site of a former castle.

 In 2008, a new suburban railway station was to be built to serve Maesglas.
+The plan was still being discussed as at 2024.